quasar1357/assembly_annotation/DISCUSSION.md

 ### Polishing
 1) How much does the polishing improve your assemblies (run the assembly evaluations on the polished and non-polished assemblies)?

-    See below, evaluation with BUSCO and with Merqury
+    Yes, especially canu profitted.
+See below, notably fragmented and missing BUSCOs, and quast mismatches.

 ### BUSCO (fly vs. canu, original vs. polished; all no_ref)
 1) How do your **genome assemblies** look according to your BUSCO results?
 Is one genome assembly better than the other?